simdjson/simdjson/doc/basics.md

 dom::element doc = parser.parse("[1,2,3]"_padded); // parse a string
 ```

-Note: The parsed document resulting from the `parser.load` and `parser.parse` calls depends on the `parser` instance.
+The parsed document resulting from the `parser.load` and `parser.parse` calls depends on the `parser` instance.
 Thus the `parser` instance must remain in scope.
 Furthermore, you must have at most one parsed document in play per `parser` instance.
 Calling `parse` or `load` a second time invalidates the previous parsed document.
 If you need access simultaneously to several parsed documents, you need to have several `parser` instances.
+For best performance, a `parser` instance should be reused.

 Using the Parsed JSON
 ---------------------